shoedler/slang/README.md

 ## Compiler rebuild

-- [ ] Remove `in_global_scope` and `current_scope` from the compiler - that should be handled via the resolver.
-Currently needed for destructuring, but I think that should be possible without it.
 - [ ] Move path resolution from the compiler to the resolver.
 - [ ] Resolve natives and imports of cached modules in the compiler maybe?
 We could easily just look the stuff up and emit a value for it (e.g. constant, or some new OP like `OP_PRECOMPILED`) instead of looking it up in the VM.
 - [ ] Test if assignment to patterns works, because declarations do.